xui/xero/README.md

 ### Sibling Files

-Any file by the same name but different extension must be conceptually treated as a part of the same component.
+Any file in the same directory with the same filename but different extension must be conceptually treated as a part of the same component.
 Rules for handling may vary according to file type.

 For example, including a `.css` file makes it trivial to include styles with your component.
 However, should that component ever repeat its HTML, its CSS would only ever be included once.